scala-android/sbt-android-protify/README.md

   * Manifest changes will require `android:install` again (i.e.
     adding/removing: activities, services, permissions, receivers, etc).
     Incremental deployment cannot modify manifest.
-  * Deleting a constant value from `R` classes (removing resources) will require running `protify:clean` or else the build will break
+  * No longer true with build-tools 24.0.0 and newer: Deleting a constant value from `R` classes (removing resources) will require running `protify:clean` or else the build will break
   * Object instance state, including singleton and static, will not be restored upon deploying new dex code (or resources when on device api level <14).
     All Android `Bundle`d state will be restored in all situations